Data & testing

-With Churn Buster data, you can track recovery, spot gaps, and make improvements to keep passive churn at a minimum.
+Churn Buster data allows you to accurately measure retention and keep passive churn to a minimum.

 Dashboard and Recovery Rate

 Campaigns start as soon as failed payments are detected.
 These accumulate in the dashboard based on the month the campaign starts.